jcwang587/jcwang587/README.md

 Visit my [personal webpage](https://jcwang.org/) for more details about my experience.

 - 🎓 I am a UMass BTP Fellow and Douglas Fellow, currently a chemical engineering Ph.D. candidate at UMass Amherst.
 - 💊 I am a Co-Op in Boehringer Ingelheim, working on the prediction of metabolism sites.
-Here is a demo of My [dash app](link).
 - 🔋 I am currently working on electrochemical systems for energy storage and conversion using computational methods.
 - ⚛️ I am interested in visualizing structural chemical data.
 You can view my work on my [Sketchfab webpage](https://sketchfab.com/gur0bi).